Sergio Canales: Real Sociedad

 Canales was deemed surplus to requirements after the arrival of new Valencia coach Juan Antonio Pizzi, in December 2013.
 In late January of the following year, he signed for four and a half years and €3.5 million with fellow top-division side Real Sociedad.

 Canales scored four goals from 36 appearances in his first full season, as the Txuriurdin finished in 12th position.
 On 30 December 2015, however, during the first half of a match at former club Real Madrid, he suffered another serious knee injury, now in the left leg.

 On 24 May 2018, Real Sociedad confirmed that Canales would be leaving the Anoeta Stadium on 30 June.

 Betis

 On 3 July 2018, free agent Canales signed a four-year contract with Real Betis.
 In the 2020–21 campaign, he scored a career-best eight goals.

 Monterrey

 Canales moved abroad for the first time in July 2023, with the 32-year-old agreeing to a three-year deal at Liga MX club C.F.
 Monterrey.
 On 3 September, he scored twice in the 2–1 away win over C.D.
 Guadalajara.

+Canales left in April 2026 after his contract expired.

+Return to Racing

+On 22 June 2026, Canales returned to his first club Racing, recently returned to the top tier, 16 years after leaving.